openequella/openequella.github.io/guides/DynamicCollectionsGuide.md

 [Using a dynamic collection](#using-a-dynamic-collection)

 ## Dynamic Collections
-EQUELLA provides an OAI-PMH endpoint to allow its metadata to be harvested by third-party services.
-This functionality maps each available EQUELLA Collection to an OAI Set.
+openEQUELLA provides an OAI-PMH endpoint to allow its metadata to be harvested by third-party services.
+This functionality maps each available openEQUELLA Collection to an OAI Set.

 The use of dynamic collections provides more flexibility, allowing OAI Sets to be mapped to more than one collection, or to certain items within a collection.
-As these collections are dynamic by nature, then the number of defined OAI Sets can change depending on what content is contained within EQUELLA at the time.
+As these collections are dynamic by nature, then the number of defined OAI Sets can change depending on what content is contained within openEQUELLA at the time.

-The purpose of this guide is to provide system administrators with an understanding of the EQUELLA Dynamic Collections tool to enable successful management of dynamic collections.
+The purpose of this guide is to provide system administrators with an understanding of the openEQUELLA Dynamic Collections tool to enable successful management of dynamic collections.

-Please note that this guide has been developed to best reflect the full capabilities of EQUELLA and as such may differ in appearance to your own installation.
+Please note that this guide has been developed to best reflect the full capabilities of openEQUELLA and as such may differ in appearance to your own installation.

 ## Dynamic Collections tool
-Dynamic collections allow for custom collections to be created from resources existing in the EQUELLA repository, or from a manually-entered list as configurable in the Dynamic Collection Editor.
-These collections can then be used within EQUELLA in a number of ways.
-The dynamic collections are mapped to OAI Sets, which allows for discovery via an OAI-PMH endpoint (available in EQUELLA), but they can also be used for harvesting, searching and Store catalogue purposes.
+Dynamic collections allow for custom collections to be created from resources existing in the openEQUELLA repository, or from a manually-entered list as configurable in the Dynamic Collection Editor.
+These collections can then be used within openEQUELLA in a number of ways.
+The dynamic collections are mapped to OAI Sets, which allows for discovery via an OAI-PMH endpoint (available in openEQUELLA), but they can also be used for harvesting, searching and Store catalogue purposes.

 ## Configure a dynamic collection

 Dynamic collections are created and modified using the Dynamic Collections tool, available in the Administration Console.
-#### To access EQUELLA and open the Administration Console
+#### To access openEQUELLA and open the Administration Console
-1. Open a browser and enter your EQUELLA URL (e.g. ‘http://equella.myinstitution.edu/institution’).
+1. Open a browser and enter your openEQUELLA URL (e.g. ‘http://equella.myinstitution.edu/institution’).
-2. Log in to EQUELLA as an administrator (with sufficient privileges to see the Dynamic Collections tool).
+2. Log in to openEQUELLA as an administrator (with sufficient privileges to see the Dynamic Collections tool).
 Select Settings then Administration Console.
 3. The Administration Console displays.
 Select the Dynamic Collections option to display the Dynamic Collections pane.

 The Dynamic collections pane displays, showing a list of all previously configured dynamic collections.

 ### Administration Console elements
-When a tool has been selected the Add, Edit, Remove, Clone, Import and Export buttons are visible (providing the correct privileges have been granted; refer to the EQUELLA Security Administration Guide for further information), although not all may be enabled.
+When a tool has been selected the Add, Edit, Remove, Clone, Import and Export buttons are visible (providing the correct privileges have been granted; refer to the openEQUELLA Security Administration Guide for further information), although not all may be enabled.
 For instance, when no entity of the given type currently exists, only the Add and Import buttons are enabled.

 #### Add
 Select Add to display the Dynamic Collections Editor and create a new collection.